The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 In a more realistic example, you will be setting those environment variables inside the container.
 You saw in the previous section that the ENV command in the Dockerfile sets environment variables, and it is a handy option for variables that are going to be static.
 For variables that depend on the installation, however, it isn't convenient to have them as part of the build process, because you want to have a container image that is fairly portable.
 If you want to give your application to another person as a container image, you would want that person to be able to use it as is, and not have to rebuild it with different variables.

 So build-time environment variables can be useful, but there is also a need to have run-time environment variables that can be set via the docker run command, and for these variables, the -e option can be used.
-The following example sets a secret key and sends email through a gmail account:
+The following example sets a secret key and sends email through a Gmail account:

 $ docker run --name microblog -d -p 8000:5000 --rm -e SECRET_KEY=my-secret-key \